We are delighted to announce that submissions for our Best Practice in Brain Injury Case and Complex Case Management Poster Presentation are now live!

 - Acknowledgements (if required)

-Recording of video: We are introducing a new way to communicate your poster presentation to delegates/wider community in 2021.
+Recording of video: We are introducing a new way to communicate your poster presentation to delegates/wider community in 2022.
 We are going to be launching a series of short videos that each poster presenter will record which will showcase their poster in more depth.
-We are asking all accepted poster presenters to record a video(this can be achieved relatively easily on Zoom).
+We are asking all accepted poster presenters to record a video.
 Please note the following in terms of requirements:

 - Videos are to last no longer than 10 minutes in length.